It hasn't even been a year since the original Samsung Galaxy Note

 It looks better, it acts better and it gives you a widget too.

-The search facility on this app is great as well, and could pick out the smallest detail from more than 10,000 emails in our inbox.
+search facility on this app is great as well, and could pick out the

 The only thing it lets us down on is the reformatting of HTML emails to fit the screen.